 ROTC also offers physical fitness classes aimed at preparing our students to excel physically.
 We allow students considering the Army as a career choice to participate in all the extra activities and training we offer.

 Once contracted, students are considered Contracted Cadets.
-If you're interested in becoming a cadet, you should contact the ROTC department.
-In most cases, you'll start by enrolling in MLSC 101/102 and MLSC 200.
+If you're interested in becoming a Cadet, you should contact the ROTC department.
+In most cases, you'll start by enrolling in MLSC 101.

 Complete the first two pages of the Cadet Application and Enrollment Record (USACC Form 139-R) and turn in to your instructor in class.
 Please note that this fillable .pdf will not display properly in some internet browsers, so you'll need to download the file to view it, fill it out, and print it.